 7.6.2.
 Uniforms must be kept in a neat and clean condition and at the cadet’s expense.
 Cadets having financial hardships and unable to pay for cleaning should see the ASI/SASI for assistance.

 7.6.3.
 Service Coat, Blue.
 With arms hanging naturally, sleeves will end approximately 1/4 inch from the heel of the thumb.
 Ensure the bottom edge of coat extends 3 to 3 1/2 inches below the top of the thigh.
-Coat should follow the contours of the figure but allow ease of movement without pulling behind the waist.
+The coat should follow the contours of the figure but allow ease of movement without pulling behind the waist.
 The coat and slacks or skirt must match the color shade and material.
 Flat items may be carried in the inside pockets.
 It will NOT be unbuttoned when worn.
 The coat will have an AFJROTC patch on the left sleeve as prescribed in AFJROTCI 36-2001, Air Force Junior ROTC Operations.
 Grade insignia is worn on the collar.
 (See Attachment 6 and 7).

 7.6.3.1.
 The Service Coat may be removed when it becomes uncomfortably warm.
 However, it will not be worn unbuttoned in school public areas such as hallways, command areas, or the cafeteria.
 At the direction of the ASI/SASI, students are permitted to remove the service coat during other than AFJROTC classes providing a complete uniform (pants, shirt, name tag, rank insignia, tie, shoes, and socks) is worn.